Zhroyn/MyNotes/Notes/Course/DiscreteMathNote.md

 <br>

 - A proof of a proposition of the form $∃xP(x)$ is called an **existence proof**.
 There are several ways to prove a theorem of this type
-- Sometimes an existence proof of $∃xP(x)$ can be given by finding an element a, called a witness, such that $P(a)$ is true.
-This type of existence proof is called **constructive**
+- One type of existence proof is called **constructive**
-- It is also possible to give an existence proof that is **nonconstructive**; that is, we do not find an element a such that $P(a)$ is true, but rather prove that $∃xP(x)$ is true in some other way.
-One common method of giving a nonconstructive existence proof is to use proof by contradiction and show that the negation of the existential quantification implies a contradiction
+- Another type of existence proof is **nonconstructive**; that is, we directly prove that $∃xP(x)$ is true in some other way.
+One common method is to use proof by contradiction; that is, we show that the negation of the existential quantification implies a contradiction
 <br>

 - The two parts of a **uniqueness proof** are: